 We recently looked at canceled listings and found that sellers who were unsuccessful at selling their houses with flat fee MLS listings in Florida had their houses overpriced by almost $30,000 on average.
-Some of these sellers even had their houses overpriced by $100,000 or more!
+Some sellers even had their houses overpriced by $100,000 or more!

-How Accurate Is Zillow’s Zestimate?
-Not Very.
+How accurate is Zillow’s Zestimate?

 You can check the accuracy of the Zestimate in your market by scrolling to the bottom of the Zillow homepage and clicking on Zestimate.